I had to find out.

 This morning, a post jumped on my computer with this title and a picture of Einstein.
 I really wasn’t interested in reading the article, but I clicked on it hoping to find out how this popped on my screen.
-I’m always curious about new internet technology.
+I’m always curious about new internet tech.
 The title of my article is a quote from mystory.com, a piece written by James Altucher titled, How to be a Genius.

-I had to pause and think.
-Do I do the unexpected?
-Does our company, Urban E Recycling, do the unexpected?
+I had to pause and ask myself, “Do I do the unexpected?
+Does our company, Urban E Recycling, do the unexpected?”
 If so, how?
-And maybe more important, WHY?

-I hope we do.
+I am sure we do.
 All of our services are free.
-I say that’s pretty unexpected because I have to continually explain I why the services are free.
-If you don’t know, we recycle computers down to earth; meaning, down to the metals.
-We pick-up from local companies and municipalities; we shred all hard drives for security; we dismantle the computers and other electronics so they will never be associated with the original owner, and recycle them responsibly.
+I say that’s pretty unexpected because I have to continually explain why the services are free.
+If you don’t know, we recycle computers done to earth elements; meaning, down to the metals.
+We pick up from local companies and municipalities; we shred all hard drives for security; we dismantle the computers and other electronics, and recycle them responsibly.